Takeaways from Attorney General Merrick Garland's Senate Judiciary Committee hearing

-Attorney General Merrick Garland is appearing before a Senate committee on Wednesday, where he's facing questions on everything from the two recently appointed special counsels to the sale of deadly drugs and internal Justice Department legal stances.
+Attorney General Merrick Garland appeared before a Senate committee on Wednesday, where he faced a colorful array of questions on everything from the federal investigation into Hunter Biden to the sale of deadly drugs, Taylor Swift tickets and FBI investigations.

-Garland's appearance before the Democratic-controlled Senate Judiciary Committee marks his first trip to Capitol Hill this year.
+Garland's nearly four-hour-long hearing before the Democratic-controlled Senate Judiciary Committee marked his first trip to Capitol Hill this year.
 It comes as investigations into President Joe Biden and former President Donald Trump have taken center stage in recent months.

-"Every day, the 115,000 employees of the Justice Department work tirelessly to fulfill our mission: to uphold the rule of law, to keep our country safe, and to protect civil rights," he said, lauding employees' efforts to protect national security and "our country's democratic institutions."
+"Every day, the 115,000 employees of the Justice Department work tirelessly to fulfill our mission: to uphold the rule of law, to keep our country safe, and to protect civil rights," Garland said, lauding efforts to protect "our country's democratic institutions."

 Here are takeaways and key moments from the hearing: